-In addition, the Open Data Directive requires the adoption by the Commission (via a future implementing act) of a list of high-value datasets to be provided free of charge.
+The Open Data Directive requires the adoption by the Commission, via a future implementing act, of a list of high-value datasets to be provided free of charge.
 These datasets, to be identified within a thematic range described in the Annex to the Directive, have a high commercial potential and can speed up the emergence of value-added EU-wide information products.
-They will also serve as key data sources for the development of Artificial Intelligence.
+They will serve as key data sources for the development of Artificial Intelligence.

 Implementation into national law

-Please see our detailed overview of legislation implementing the former 'PSI Directive' in each EU Member State and the countries of the European Economic Area.
+Please see our detailed overview of legislation implementing the former 'PSI Directive' in each EU country and the countries of the European Economic Area.

 Towards a list of High-Value datasets

-The Directive introduces the concept of high value datasets, defined as documents the re-use of which is associated with important benefits for the society and economy.
-They are subject to a separate set of rules ensuring their availability free of charge, in machine readable formats, provided via Application Programming Interfaces (APIs) and, where relevant, as bulk download.
+The Directive introduces the concept of high-value datasets.
+Defined as documents, the re-use of high-value datasets is associated with important benefits for the society and economy.
+They are subject to a separate set of rules ensuring their availability free of charge, in machine readable formats.
+They are provided via Application Programming Interfaces (APIs) and, where relevant, as a bulk download.
 The thematic scope of high value datasets is provided in an Annex to the Directive.

 The thematic categories of high-value datasets, as referred to in Article 13(1) of the Directive, are: